 The real challenge is going to be eating without a kitchen.
 I have a crockpot, a vegetable steamer, a microwave and panini press.
 I also have an outdoor grill if it gets warm.
 It is unseasonally cold here.
 I planned this time of year because it’s normally perfect weather.

 I really don’t like to eat out.
 I try to only eat out socially or at new restaurants (it’s at part of my job) and only a few times a month.
 Without a kitchen, this is a real challenge!
-This week, I ate Chinese food once, but the rest of the time I managed to make somewhat healthy meals (I did use a lot of tortillas this week).
+This week, I ate Chinese food once because of an outstanding review on Shop Chopsticks, but the rest of the time I managed to make somewhat healthy meals (I did use a lot of tortillas this week).
 I am hoping to keep eating out down to once a week, at least.
 A bunch of friends are going for pizza on Saturday, so that makes twice this week.
 So far, not off to a good start.